Stateless actor-critic for instance segmentation with high-level priors: Methods

 \subsection{Stateless Reinforcement Learning Setup}

 Unlike most RL settings \cite{Sutton1998}, our approach does not require an explicitly time dependent state: the actions returned by the agent correspond to the real-valued edge weights in $[0,1]$, which are used to compute the graph partitioning.
 Any state can be reached by a single step from the initial state and there exists no time dependency in the state transition.
 Unlike \cite{RLClustering}, we predict all edge values at once which allows us to avoid the iterative strategy of \cite{Araslanov:2019:ACIS} and deliver and evaluate a complete segmentation in every step.
-We implement a stateless actor critic formulation with episodes of length 1.
+Hence, we implement a stateless actor critic formulation.

-To the best of our knowledge, stateless RL was introduced in \cite{DBLP:journals/corr/PfauV16} to study the connection between generative adversarial networks and actor critics and our method is one of the first practical applications of this concept.
+Stateless RL was introduced in \cite{DBLP:journals/corr/PfauV16} to study the connection between generative adversarial networks and actor critics, our method is one of the first practical applications of this concept.
 Here, the agent consists of an actor, which predicts the actions $a$ and a critic, which predicts the action value $Q$ (expected future discounted reward) given the actions.
-The stateless approach simplifies the action value function: the action value has to estimate the reward for a single step instead of estimating the expected sum of discounted future rewards for many steps.
-We have explored a multi-step setup as well, but found that it yields inferior results for our application; details can be found in the Appendix \ref{sec:multistep}.
-As described in detail in Subsection \ref{sec:subgraphs}, we compute localized sub-graph rewards instead of relying on a single global reward.
+The stateless approach simplifies the action value: it estimates the reward for a single step instead of the expected sum of discounted future rewards for many steps.
+We have explored a multi-step setup as well, but found that it yields inferior results for our application; details can be found in the App.~\ref{sec:multistep}.
+Furthermore, we compute sub-graph rewards instead of relying on a single global reward in order to provide a more localized reward signal (see Section \ref{sec:subgraph_supervision} for details).

-The actor corresponds to a single GNN, which predicts the mean and variance of a normal distribution for each edge.
+The actor corresponds to a single GNN, which predicts the mean and variance of a Normal distribution for each edge.
 The actions $a$ are determined by sampling from this distribution and applying a sigmoid to the result to obtain continuous edge weights in the value range $[0,1]$.
 The GNN takes the state $s=(G, F)$ as input arguments and its graph convolution for the $i^{th}$ node is defined as in \cite{DBLP:journals/corr/GilmerSRVD17}:

 where $\gamma_{\pi}$ as well as $\phi_{\pi}$ are MLPs, $(\cdot, \cdot)$ is the concatenation of vectors and $N(i)$ is the set of neighbors of node $i$.
 The gradient of the loss for the actor is given by: